 "One of the unfortunate consequences of social media is that it allows people to say things to each other that they would never say face to face, and there are countless awful comment sections to prove it."

 In an effort to combat the meanness in the world, I’m trying to be a kinder and more caring person, and I encourage you to do the same.
-Here are 51 little things you can do that will make the world a brighter and friendlier place.

 - Give more hugs.
 Hugging makes you healthier, so start giving more hugs.